 - For an added layer of protection, create a separate email address you use just for your social media accounts.
 If your social media account gets hacked, the hackers have access to an email account that contains very little personal information.

-Want to join an online support group?
+Want to join an online caregiver support group?
 Learn more about the process here.